jxmot/tessel-networking-example/aphttp.md

 # Overview

+This is a basic HTTP server, it is intended to be part of a larger project.

 ## Features

 * Multiple instances, with :
-    * Shared common resource location
     * Individual document root location
     * Optional custom path handlers
+    * Shared common resource location
 * Small footprint

 ## Use